Best Genshin Impact 4.0 characters: Tier list (August 2023)

 All in all, Hu Tao’s balanced kit is really entertaining and the damage output is like the cherry on top.

-Xingqiu himself is an SS tier unit in Genshin Impact and Yelan can do everything he does, and that too better.
+Xingqiu himself is an SS tier unit in Genshin Impact and Yelan is his five-star upgraded version.
 Her off-field Hydro application is better and the damage buffs are also more powerful.
 The dash-based Elemental Burst is undoubtedly unique and fun and if you have a Pyro DPS like Hu Tao or Diluc, we recommend using Yelan with them.

 S-tier characters in Genshin Impact